Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-cloud-ide/ide-user-interface.md

 3. [**Version Control**](#editing-features) &mdash; The <Constant name="cloud_ide" />'s powerful Version Control section contains all git-related elements, including the <Constant name="git" /> actions button and the **Changes** section.

 4. **File <Constant name="explorer" /> &mdash;** The File <Constant name="explorer" /> shows the filetree of your repository.
 You can:
-    - Click on any file in the filetree to open the file in the File Editor.
+    - Click on any file in the filetree to open the file in the file editor.
     - Click and drag files between directories to move files.
     - Right-click a file to access the sub-menu options like duplicate file, copy file name, copy as `ref`, rename, delete.
     - Use file indicators, located to the right of your files or folder name, to see when changes or actions were made: